We've independently reviewed this article to make sure it's as accurate as we can make it.

 I guess the answer to that could entirely depend on what time of year it is!
 However, regardless of the time of year, it is a problem when you shut your thermostat off and your air conditioner keeps running.

-Interestingly, there are multiple reasons behind an air conditioner refusing to shut off, so keep reading and I’ll take you through probable causes and solutions.
+Interestingly, there are multiple reasons behind an air conditioner refusing to shut off.

 Reasons Why Your Air Conditioner Won’t Shut Off

 First of all, it’s not normal for your air conditioner to keep running.You have shut it off, so there’s some sort of problem with your system.
 It could be something simple to fix, or it could be a costly issue that will require either a technician or, unfortunately, a new system.